 As we stop trying to change reality, as we let go of our thoughts of how this world ought to be for us… That’s when we gain happiness in return.

-The path of the Buddha may speak to us, but how do we achieve this, in our daily lives?
+The Buddha’s and Victor Frankl’s wisdom may speak to us, but how do we achieve this, in our daily lives?

-If you are looking for a practical entrance to this kind of thinking, check out Byron Katie at the work.com.
+If you are looking for a practical entrance to this kind of thinking, check out Byron Katie at thework.com.
+For me, her “judge-your-neighbour” worksheet gives you all the training you need: it frees your thinking, helps you release convictions, limiting beliefs, and clinging to what’s no longer useful.

-And, you’re very welcome to connect with me if you are looking to add some tools to your toolbox for a good life.
+And, you’re very welcome to connect with me if you want to add more tools to your toolbox for a good life.